mattsiem/Python_web_crawler_1_HullDailyMail/README.md

 The data gathered using this code is stored in an .xlsx, and can be used for further analysis.
 In this case, I was not planning on using the data in any particular way, it was rather an experiement to see how quickly, and how easily I would have been able to develop such script.
 Therefore, the only analysis I conducted on the data were aimed at looking into which tags were most often used, on what dates, which authores published the most and least articles, and under which tags.

 The script was designed to be run manually, however some degree of automation can be achieved by using Windows Scheduler, or creating a simple automation script in Python.
-Also, I am not an expert in programming, and so a lot of the code was inspired by various solutions found on different community fora, wikis, etc. All the relevant sources are referenced in the code.
+Also, I am not an expert in programming, and so a lot of the code was inspired by various solutions found on different community fora, wikis, etc. I have mixed and matched a lot of different methods, but where possible, I have referenced the relevant sources.

 # Main Functions